Dixie Lee

 Dixie Lee (born Wilma Winifred Wyatt; November 4, 1909 – November 1, 1952) was an American actress, dancer, and singer.
 She was the first wife of singer Bing Crosby.

 Biography

-Lee was born Wilma Winifred Wyatt in Harriman, Tennessee, on November 4, 1909, to Evan Wyatt and the former Nora Scarborough.
+Lee was born Wilma Winifred Wyatt in Harriman, Tennessee, on November 4, 1909, to Evan Wyatt and the former Nora Scarbrough.
 (When she entered show business, she gave her birth date as November 4, 1911.)
 After moving to Chicago, she graduated from Senn High School.
 While in Chicago she adopted the professional name "Dixie Carroll" to enter an amateur singing contest in May 1928.
 She won the contest and the prize was a job as a singer at a roadhouse called College Inn.
 While working there, she was spotted by a talent scout and given a part in the travelling company of Good News.
 A film contract was subsequently offered and Winfield Sheehan of the Fox film studio changed her name to Dixie Lee, to avoid confusion with actresses Nancy Carroll and Sue Carol.